-Blue Protocol: Star Resonance codes - Characters fighting a monster
+All Blue Protocol: Star Resonance codes

-If you're searching for Blue Protocol: Star Resonance codes, then I'm sorry to say that none have been released for the new anime-style MMO yet, but since there's code redemption functionality in the game, we're expecting the developer to drop some before long.
+If you're searching for Blue Protocol: Star Resonance codes, then lucky for you the developer finally released some, despite it being a bit dry around launch time.
 While Blue Protocol: Star Resonance doesn't have a character gacha in the same way that Genshin Impact does, it features a costume gacha instead.

 Blue Protocol: Star Resonance codes